 By: Raneem Ghunaim/ Arab America Contributing Writer Is the representation we get in movies and TV shows accurate?
-To answer that question, the answer is simply no. Over the years the Arab Muslim community has had such a bad reputation in Hollywood.
+To answer that question, no we don’t.
+Over the years the Arab/Muslim community has had such a bad reputation in Hollywood.

 Many of our favorite shows and movies have included stereotypes and racist comments through their episodes.
 It was never anything dramatic that would catch the eye, but rather embedded into their shows.
 An innocent mind may not be the one to catch these flaws.
 However, those who often analyze shows would catch them.
 Or anyone that paid a little more attention while watching.
 For now, lets only focus on a couple of these shows, and point out where they went wrong.

 Nadia being accepted into the school with a scholarship was one of the many challenges she faced.
 Typically, since rich students attended that school her being on a scholarship was “looked down upon.”
 Later in that show, the school administration calls her down to the office to tell her that if she wanted to continue going to school there, she would have to remove her hijab.
-The reason because is that they as a school do not want to associate with any religion or make anyone feel “excluded.”
+The reason begin is that they as a school do not want to associate with any religion or make anyone feel “excluded.”
 The news was striking to her at first.
-She tried to fight for it but eventually, she gave up and ended up taking it off on school grounds and putting it back on when she got out.
+She tried to fight for it but eventually, she gave up and ended up taking it off on school grounds and putting it back on when she went home.

 How is that problematic?

 The concern with this is after watching the show, for a couple of more episodes we saw her use the hijab as an accessory.
 It became a burden on her almost.
 As a viewer, I pitied her.
 Whenever she would go to a club or hang out with her friends, she would take it off.
 When she’s at home she puts it back on.
 There were many subliminal messages buried in that show that made me as a viewer almost look down at the idea of the hijab.